gewill/GWCollectionViewFloatCellLayout/README.md

 Custom layout for a collection view using vertical scrolling with float cell, like UICollectionViewFlowLayout.
 Written in **Swift**.

+iOS 9 above, you can just set `sectionHeadersPinToVisibleBounds = true`

 ## Screenshot

 ![screencast](./screencast.gif)